 The shrinking of the notch seems to be a double-edged sword for the company.
 On the one hand, the notch is smaller, and the technology being used for the system has shrunk to fit.
 On the other hand, Apple isn't doing anything with the extra space.

 The A15 Bionic is more powerful, but users won't notice when performing most tasks.
-The overhead provided by the powerful chip will enable fast iPhone operation for years to come, however.
-The increased battery life metric is mostly thanks to improved efficiency brought on by the processor.
+However, the overhead provided by the powerful chip will enable fast iPhone operation for years to come.
+The increased battery life metric is primarily thanks to improved efficiency brought on by the processor.

 Photographic Styles and Cinematic Mode are sure to wow many new customers, but it remains to be seen how much people will be bringing the features to everyday use.
-We liked Cinematic Mode despite its early flaws and expect it will improve with time.
+Despite its early flaws, we liked Cinematic Mode and expect it will improve with time.

 We believe anyone coming from an iPhone older than the iPhone 12 series will be wowed by the battery life and camera upgrades found here.
 The year-over-year upgrade is more difficult to sell, but there is enough here to justify it for some.
 Regardless, Apple has another winning smartphone, and we believe the iPhone 13 will wind up being 2021's most popular model.